-Ray, a Republican, was the representative for New Hampshire's 2nd congressional district from 1883 to 1885.
+Ray was the representative for New Hampshire’s 2nd congressional district and was a Republican.
+He served from 1883 to 1885.

 From Jan 1881 to Mar 1885, Ray missed 248 of 785 roll call votes, which is 31.6%.
 This is on par with the median of 29.1% among the lifetime records of representatives serving in Mar 1885.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1882-Mar 1883||100||15||15.0%||19th|